Drought: History

 Throughout history, humans have usually viewed droughts as disasters due to the impact on food availability and the rest of society.
 Drought is among the earliest documented climatic events, present in the Epic of Gilgamesh and tied to the Biblical story of Joseph's arrival in and the later Exodus from ancient Egypt.
 Hunter-gatherer migrations in 9,500 BC Chile have been linked to the phenomenon, as has the exodus of early humans out of Africa and into the rest of the world around 135,000 years ago.

 Droughts can be scientifically explained in terms of physical mechanisms, which underlie natural disasters and are influenced by human impact on the environment.

 Beliefs about drought are further shaped by cultural factors including local knowledge, perceptions, values, beliefs and religion.
 In some places and times, droughts have been interpreted as the work of supernatural forces.
 Globally, people in many societies have been more likely to explain natural events like drought, famine and disease in terms of the supernatural than they are to explain social phenomena like war, murder, and theft.
+The links between droughts and events in the past, such as conflicts or political collapse, remain challenging to determine due to complex rhetorical and textual strategies used in historical descriptions of such events or their consequences.

 Historically, rituals have been used in an attempt to prevent or avert drought.
 Rainmaking rituals have ranged from dances to scapegoating to human sacrifices.
 Many ancient practices are now a matter of folklore while others may still be practiced.

 In areas where people have limited understanding of the scientific basis of drought, beliefs about drought continue to reflect indigenous beliefs in the power of spirits and Christian philosophies that see drought as a divine punishment.
 Such beliefs can influence people's thinking and affect their resilience and ability to adapt to stress and respond to crises.
 In the case of Creationism, curricula sometimes give religious explanations of natural phenomena rather than scientific ones.
 Teaching explicitly denies evolution, that human agency is affecting climate, and that climate change is occurring.